wp-plugins/schedulicity-online-appointment-booking/readme.txt

 == Screenshots ==

-1. This screen demonstrates the easy, 3 step setup.
+1. Screenshot of the settings panel.
 2. This is an example of the overlay widget.
 3. This is an example of the embedded widget.
-4. This is an example of the responsive widget.
-5. Demonstration of the [schedule_now] shortcode integration.
+4. Schedule Now Buttons aligned center, left and right.

 == Changelog ==

+= 2.0.0 =

+Improved Code and more flexible shortcode management

 = 1.2.3 =